Cyb3rR3ap3r/shodan_scanner/README.md

               Added ImportError to Shodan Library Import
               Removed limit variable / Need to add y or n input for this

-Verison 1.0 = Initial Releash
+Verison 1.0 = Initial Release
 _____________________________________________________________________________________________

 Shodan Scanner is a basic scanner of Shodan's API using an exisiting API key that is provided by...  https://account.shodan.io/